 Candice Pattern: Choosing and Using D Rings

 Lazies, Let’s talk hardware!
 The Candice pattern includes an option to use D Rings in the handle assembly.
 This is a nice opportunity to add some functional bling to your next bag project.
-When purchasing rings, consider their construction, how you’ll use them, how your fabric handle will look with them and of course the style and finish of the rings and how that will compliment your project.
+When purchasing rings, consider their construction, how you’ll use them, how your fabric handle will look with them, and of course the style and finish of the rings and how that will compliment your project.

-D Rings come in a variety of sizes, shapes, finishes, materials and prices.
+D Rings come in a variety of sizes, shapes, finishes, materials, and prices.

-I used rectangular shaped rings on the handles of Candice.
+I used rectangular-shaped rings on the handles of Candice.
 I love these rings from Nancy Zieman for Clover.
 They are available in a few sizes and two finishes.
-The D Rings shown are 1″ size from Dritz.
+The D Rings shown are 1″ size from Dritz

 The size noted on a package of rings refers to the interior width of the ring.
-As you can tell from these rings laid out on my cutting mat, the D shaped rings are a bit wider than an inch.
+As you can tell from these rings laid out on my cutting mat, the D-shaped rings are a bit wider than an inch.
 The straight part of the ‘D’ starts to bend at 1″, but the ring could easily accommodate a slightly wider handle.
 The rectangular rings are 1″.
 Using a wider handle on these rings will cause the handle to bunch a little at the ring.

 I chose the glossy nickel finish of the rectangular rings.
-These Clover rings are also available in satin bronze finish.
+These Clover rings are also available in a satin bronze finish.
 Choose the finish color that works best with your fabrics.
 It’s just like choosing jewelry for yourself.

 Rings need to be sewn into place with a fabric tab.
 That means, they’ll be in place during the construction of your Candice bag.